How Much Does Scalp Micropigmentation Cost?

 About Hairline Ink

-When you choose Hairline Ink for your hair loss solution, you know you’re getting friendly, sympathetic treatment.
-All of our artists have experienced hair loss or thinning in some fashion and turned to Micropigmentation treatments, so rest-assured that you’re getting compassionate and knowledgeable help from our team.
-Our goal is to help as many people regain the confidence of a full head of hair again without breaking the bank, which is why we’re up-front about our pricing and we offer a financing solution for those of you who wouldn’t be able to afford the one-time payment.
+When you choose Hairline Ink for your hair loss solution, you’re choosing the most trusted name in the industry.
+All of our artists have experienced hair loss or thinning in some fashion and turned to scalp micropigmentation as their solution, so rest assured that you’re getting help from someone who truly understands what you’re going through.
+Our goal is to help as many people regain the confidence of a full head of hair as we possibly can, without breaking the bank, which is why we’re up-front about our pricing and offer a financing solution for those of you who prefer to avoid the one-time payment.

-If you’re ready to regain your confidence by looking and feeling great, contact us today to set up a consultation.
-There, we’ll be able to discuss exactly what kind of treatment you’re looking for, look closely at your hair and skin type, and be able to give you an accurate price for our services.
+If you’re ready to regain your confidence by looking and feeling better than ever, contact us today to set up a free consultation.
+There, we’ll be able to discuss exactly what kind of treatment you’re looking for, look closely at your hair and skin type, and be able to give you an accurate price for your hair loss solution!